digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 > Photo of rear end of TCS button

-### Specifics - Dimmer button

-> Factory Wiring Harness Plug Colour - White

-> Very little is known abut the Dimmer buttons, as they were only fitted to vehicles with the police pack from factory (Option 20 or OPT20).
-The functionality is that it disables the interior lights on demand.
-This should be a latching switch with which is normally on rather than normally off, but this is unconfirmed
-{: .block-note}

 ### Specifics - LPG button

 > The LPG buttons were only fitted to dual-fuel vehicles, specifically when factory fitted.
 The functionality of this switch is unknown